ARTICLE CATEGORIES

 Although it was once widely accepted as a sugar alternative for diabetics and people trying to lose weight, research strongly suggests that sorbitol (2, 3) is now unfit for human consumption.
 Basically, it is a sugar alcohol that is often used to sweeten processed foods.
 Here's where we start running into problems (especially for diabetics).

 Some tissues contain sorbitol dehydorgenase, an enzyme that converts sorbitol into fructose.
 Tissues lacking this enzyme run the risk of sorbitol accumulating within the tissue.
 Moreover, an enzyme known as aldose reductase converts glucose into sorbitol.
-This process occurs in everyone to a degree, but in those with diabetes for example, the conversion of glucose to sorbitol is greatly accelerated.
-When this happens, it depletes the body of essential nutrients like vitamins, minerals and amino acids.
+This process occurs in everyone to a degree, but in those with diabetes, for example, the conversion of glucose to sorbitol is greatly accelerated.
+When this happens, it depletes the body of essential nutrients like vitamins, minerals, and amino acids.

 Sorbitol is also osmotically active, drawing water into cells, which causes these cells to swell.
 This can eventually result in serious complications such as sorbitol diabetic neuropathy and other issues diabetics should be aware of: